justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

 a technical problem: much of it is based on a common understanding which may change in your organization over time.
 By embracing that informality, we can build a useful system with minimal effort.

+Another option is to describe dependencies meaningfully, instead of the ad-hoc approach of Maven, Artifactory, and other common tools.
+Rich Hickey expounds on the flaws of current approaches for handling the underspecified nature of dependencies and versions in his ["Spec-ulation" talk](https://youtu.be/oyLBGkS5ICk).

 [Package]: https://medium.com/@sdboyer/4ae9c17d9527
 [Adrian Cockcroft]: http://www.slideshare.net/adriancockcroft/microservices-workshop-craft-conference/22